-- 1 "Aviation district" means all areas within the boundaries of the - 2 "Atlantic City International Airport," established pursuant to section - 3 24 of P.L.1991, c.252 (C.27:25A-24), and the Federal Aviation - 4 Administration William J. Hughes Technical Center and the area - 5 within a one-mile radius of the outermost boundary of the "Atlantic - 6 City International Airport" and the Federal Aviation Administration - 7 William J. Hughes Technical Center. - 8 "Business" means an applicant proposing to own or lease 9 premises in a qualified business facility that is: - a corporation that is subject to the tax imposed pursuant to section 5 of P.L.1945, c.162 (C.54:10A-5); - a corporation that is subject to the tax imposed pursuant to sections 2 and 3 of P.L.1945, c.132 (C.54:18A-2 and C.54:18A-3), - 14 section 1 of P.L.1950, c.231 (C.17:32-15) or N.J.S.17B:23-5; - a partnership;

-- an S corporation; - a limited liability company; or - a non-profit corporation. - 19 If the business or tenant is a cooperative or part of a cooperative, 20 then the cooperative may qualify for credits by counting the full-21 time employees and capital investments of its member - 22 organizations, and the cooperative may distribute credits to its - 23 member organizations.
-If the business or tenant is a cooperative - 24 that leases to its member organizations, the lease shall be treated as - a lease to an affiliate or affiliates. - A business shall include an affiliate of the business if that business applies for a credit based upon any capital investment made by or full-time employees of an affiliate. - "Capital investment" in a qualified business facility means expenses by a business or any affiliate of the business incurred after application for: - a. site preparation and construction, repair, renovation, improvement, equipping, or furnishing on real property or of a building, structure, facility, or improvement to real property; - b. obtaining and installing furnishings and machinery, - apparatus, or equipment, including but not limited to material goods subject to bonus depreciation under sections 168 and 179 of the - 38 federal Internal Revenue Code (26 U.S.C. s.168 and s.179), for the - 39 operation of a business on real property or in a building, structure, - 40 facility, or improvement to real property; - 41 c. receiving Highlands Development Credits under the 42 Highlands Transfer Development Rights Program authorized - 43 pursuant to section 13 of P.L.2004, c.120 (C.13:20-13); or - d. any of the foregoing. - In addition to the foregoing, in a Garden State Growth Zone, the - 46 following qualify as a capital investment: any development, - 47 redevelopment, and relocation costs, including, but not limited to, - 48 site acquisition if made within 24 months of application to the authority, engineering, legal, accounting, and other professional services required; and relocation, environmental remediation, and infrastructure improvements for the project area, including, but not limited to, on- and off-site utility, road, pier, wharf, bulkhead, or sidewalk construction or repair.
+- "Business" means an applicant proposing to own or lease premises in a qualified business facility that is: - a corporation that is subject to the tax imposed pursuant to - 23 section 5 of P.L.1945, c.162 (C.54:10A-5); - a corporation that is subject to the tax imposed pursuant to - 25 sections 2 and 3 of P.L.1945, c.132 (C.54:18A-2 and 54:18A-3), - 26 section 1 of P.L.1950, c.231 (C.17:32-15) or N.J.S.17B:23-5; - 27 a partnership; - an S corporation; - a limited liability company; or - a non-profit corporation. - If the business or tenant is a cooperative or part of a cooperative, - 32 then the cooperative may qualify for credits by counting the full- - 33 time employees and capital investments of its member - 34 organizations, and the cooperative may distribute credits to its - 35 member organizations.
+If the business or tenant is a cooperative - 36 that leases to its member organizations, the lease shall be treated as - a lease to an affiliate or affiliates. - A business shall include an affiliate of the business if that - 39 business applies for a credit based upon any capital investment - 40 made by or full-time employees of an affiliate. - "Capital investment" in a qualified business facility means - 42 expenses by a business or any affiliate of the business incurred after - 43 application for: - a. site preparation and construction, repair, renovation, - 45 improvement, equipping, or furnishing on real property or of a - building, structure, facility, or improvement to real property;

+- b. obtaining and installing furnishings and machinery, 2 apparatus, or equipment, including but not limited to material goods subject to bonus depreciation under sections 168 and 179 of the 4 federal Internal Revenue Code (26 U.S.C. s.168 and s.179), for the operation of a business on real property or in a building, structure, 6 facility, or improvement to real property; - c. receiving Highlands Development Credits under the Highlands Transfer Development Rights Program authorized pursuant to section 13 of P.L.2004, c.120 (C.13:20-13); or - d. any of the foregoing.

+In addition to the foregoing, in a Garden State Growth Zone, the following qualify as a capital investment: any and all development, redevelopment and relocation costs, including, but not limited to, site acquisition if made within 24 months of application to the authority, engineering, legal, accounting, and other professional services required; and relocation, environmental remediation, and infrastructure improvements for the project area, including, but not limited to, on- and off-site utility, road, pier, wharf, bulkhead, or sidewalk construction or repair.